ppetrovtv/pine_script_docs/source/Publishing_scripts.rst

 ^^^^^^^^^^^^^^^

 - Are only published on your user profile's *Scripts* tab.
 If you want to share them with other users, use the script's url.
-- Can be identified with the "X" icon in the top right of their widget, which is used to delete a private script.
+- Can be identified with the "X" icon in the top right of their widget, which is used to delete them.
 - Are not moderated.
+- Can be updated and their original description can be modified.
 - Cannot be linked to or mentioned from public TradingView content (ideas, script descriptions, comments, chats, etc.).
 - Are not accessible through the search functions for scripts.